 It is no secret that protein is essential for building muscle.
 This macronutrient provides the raw material that can be used for muscle growth.
-But what about carbohydrates and fats?
-The problem is when nutrition revolves 100% around protein and neglects other macronutrients.
+But then the carbohydrates and fats?
+The problem is when nutrition turns 100% around the protein and neglects the other macronutrients.

 It must be remembered that carbohydrates are the macronutrient that the body uses as fuel during exercise.
-So these are vital for helping with protein synthesis in muscle tissue.
+Therefore, these are vital for helping in the synthesis of protein in muscle tissue.

 TRAINING WITH THE EGO

-This is the biggest mistake anyone can make in a gym.
-By "training with the ego", I mean, using too much weight sacrificing your posture / biomechanics of exercise.
+This is the biggest mistake anyone can make in a gymnasium.
+By "training with the ego", I mean, using too much weight sacrificing your posture / biomechanics of the exercise.
 The only thing you will achieve in this way is an injury and will delay your progress.

 The muscle doesn't understand the difference between lifting 5 kilos or 100 kilos, what they recognize is the time under tension.
 The longer the muscle is under tension, the better the results.